happeo/custom-widget-templates/React/README.md

 `npm start` - This will start the webserver and serve the js file from localhost:8080/bundle.js

-## Run the app in mocked localhost environment
+## Run the app in localhost environment

 `npm dev` - This will start the webserver and serve the index.html file from localhost:8080.
-WidgetSdk services are mocked.
+Widget-sdk services are mocked.